July 25, 2014

 “It has been my distinct honor and privilege to serve from the inception of this great experiment in independent governance,” Carvalho said.
 “I am confident Chairman Hammock, the remaining members of the board and CEO John Jay Shannon will steer the system through the next phase of its promising transformation.
 I’d also like to thank President Preckwinkle for her unflinching support of the system and its mission to serve all residents of Cook County.”

-The independent Cook County Health and Hospitals System board was established in 2008.
+The independent Cook County Health board was established in 2008.
 Its 11 board members volunteer their time.